the-teachingRSE-project/competencies/institutionalized_education.md

 highly dynamic and often relies on knowledge about latest technologies, things change quickly and an ongoing learning phase is also necessary to remain up-to-date with the current developments, tools and techniques.
-In this context, we put forward the idea of having institutionalized structures that facilitate continuous learning.
+In this context, we put forward the idea of having institutionalised structures that facilitate continuous learning.
 These structures may be integrated within an academic environment but they may also exist fully or partially outside of the academic sphere, also providing opportunities for education on digital skills into wider society or